Cardiology Research

 Founded in 1987, and named in honor of Peter Gazes, M.D., the Gazes Cardiac Research Institute is one of the nation's leading centers for heart failure research.

-Directed by Donald Menick, Ph.D., the Institute brings together a diverse group of ten investigators interested in fundamental cardiovascular research and the translation of basic scientific discoveries to clinical practice.
-The diversity and collaborative interactions within the Institute and broader university, including the Departments of Regenerative Medicine and Cell Biology and Cardiac Surgery, foster a multidisciplinary approach to basic and translational research.
+The collaborative interactions within the Institute and broader university, including the Departments of Regenerative Medicine and Cell Biology, Biochemistry & Molecular Biology, Cardiac Surgery, Pharmacology & Immunology, and Comparative Medicine foster a multidisciplinary approach to basic, translational, and clinical research.

 Areas of Research